ABOUT THE PROJECT

 2020 marks the 79th anniversary of Adams presentation of his works to Ickes and the Department of the interior.

-79 years just happens to be the lifespan of an average American.
+79 years also just happens to be the lifespan of an average American.

-I wonder how much things have changed the lifetime since Ansel Adams created that visual time-capsule?
+I wonder how much things have changed in the lifetime since Ansel Adams created that visual time-capsule?

 Hand-printed, silver-gelatin prints of the final images will be donated to the National Park Service for an exhibit and copies will be also given to the National Archives as a permanent record of the state of our National Parks in this lifetime.

 We will also be offering a book of side-by-side images after the project is complete.

 I look forward to sharing this journey of discovery with you.